jamesgarriss/onering/story/chapter001.md

 Suddenly they heard a shout, "Help!
 Help me!"
 The sounds of someone running through the bush came from further south, an area where they had not yet explored.

 Balwulf hesitates for only a moment before rushing off towards the sound, not waiting to see if his party members are following.
+The Dwarf took a firm grip on his mattock and followed after, leaving the healer behind.
+Not wanting to be left out, Bjarn runs after the others, hoping to assist however he can.

+After pushing through bush for about 20 yards, a young boy suddenly burst out of the rushes ahead of them.
+Upon seeing Balwulf,  Treadnor, and Bjarn he ran right towards them, waving his arms.
+Tears spill down his checks as he cried out, "Help me, please!
+My father, the guards, they are going to kill him!
+Going to Mirkwood, but not!
+He told me to run!
+Help!"